asankov/the-practice-of-programming/chapter-6/README.md

 ## Supplementary Reading

-- Software-Practice and Experience
+- _Software - Practice and Experience_ by Jon Bentley and Doug McIlroy
-- Programming Pearls
+- _Programming Pearls_ by Jon Bentley
-- More Programming Pearls
+- _More Programming Pearls_ by Jon Bentley